 In 1993, FCC entered a new era of growth with the arrival of Rev. David Ray.
 David helped us believe in ourselves and in the importance and power of “small” churches.
 We launched a building project that, when we started, seemed impossibly beyond our means.
 However, five years later we dedicated a sanctuary that had been transformed from a dark, closed-in 1950s style space into a bright, open, inviting one.

 Almost before the paint was dry on the renovation, we launched Every Dollar Feeds Kids, a grass-roots program to feed and help educate the poorest of the poor in Mexico.
 Since its start in 2000, EDFK has grown to raise roughly $50,000 per year locally (with zero administrative expense) and has enlisted several partner churches across the country.

 In 2003 Rev. Ray stepped down, and in 2004 we called Rev. Julianne Stokstad.
 The momentum in membership continued under Julianne’s leadership, with fresh energy and new initiatives in mission activities.
 Sadly for us, Julianne found herself increasingly drawn to her work with prison inmates, and in late 2008 she resigned to pursue that new calling.

 At the start of 2011, we called Rev. Bob Woods as our pastor, but it turned out not to be a good fit, and he resigned in May 2012.
-We have now called Rev. Ken Barnes to be our Interim Pastor.
-He started with us on November 1, and, with his guidance, we will soon re-start the search for a new settled Pastor, which normally takes one to two years.
-Despite the uncertainties of this period, the pews are full, spirits are up and we are eager to see where this new chapter in our history will take us.
+We have now called Rev. Ken Barnes as our Interim Pastor.
+He started with us on November 1, 2012, and, we have now started the search process for new settled Pastor.
+Our target date for having this person on board is September 2014, but the process can often take longer than that.
+Future uncertainties aside, the pews are full, spirits are up and we are eager to see where this new chapter in our history will take us.

 By the way, we still serve Communion with “the pure, unfermented fruit of the vine,” though we’ve been known to break out the other kind at parties.